 Description

-The tall granite memorial stands in the churchyard of the Church of St John the Evangelist (Grade II*-listed).
-It takes the form of a small Latin cross rising from a tall obelisk, square on plan.
-The obelisk stands on the pedimented top of the pedestal.
-The pedestal’s moulded base stands on a base of two steps.
-The whole is enclosed by railings carried on a stone kerb.
+The Kirk Merrington War Memorial is a tall granite structure located in the churchyard of the Church of St John the Evangelist, which is also a Grade II*-listed building.
+The memorial features a small Latin cross that rises from a tall, square obelisk.
+The obelisk is positioned on the pedimented top of a pedestal, which has a moulded base that rests on a two-step base.
+The entire memorial is surrounded by railings set on a stone kerb.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.